Swiftal13/The-Self-taught-Computer-Scientist/Searching algorithms.md

     pass
 ```

-Efficient for small lists, can work on both ordered and unordered lists
+Efficient for small lists, can work on both ordered and unordered lists<br>
+The time complexity for linear search is O(n) (linear time complexity)

 <b>Binary search</b> is another searching algorithm<br>